microsoft/az-ml-batch-score/README.md

     conda env create -f environment.yml
     conda activate amlmm
     ```
-3. Start Jupyter in the same environment:
+3. Login to Azure and select subscription
     ```
+    az login --use-device-code
+    az account set -s "<subscription name or ID>"
+    ```

+4. Retrieve or create service principal (SP) credentials.
+These will be used in the notebooks for authentication.
+If you don't have existing credentials, you can create new ones using the *az ad sp create-for-rbac* command which returns an *appId (SP client ID)* and a *password (SP secret)*.
+    ```
+    az ad sp create-for-rbac
+    ```

+   For more information on service principals, check the documentation [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
+5. Start Jupyter in the same environment:

+    ```
     jupyter notebook
     ```
-4. Open Jupyter Notebook in your browser and select the environemnt kernel in the menu:
+6. Open Jupyter Notebook in your browser and make sure your environemnt's kernel is selected:

     ```
     Kernel > Change Kernel > Python [conda env:amlmm]